-94. Exception to authorisation requirement - anaphylaxis or 24.
-Exception to authorisation requirement - anaphylaxis of asthma emergency ustinnu enter geneg
+94. Exception to authorisation requirement - anaphylaxis or asthma emergency

 - (1) Despite regulation 93, medication may be administered to a child without an authorisation in case of an anaphylaxis or asthma emergency. - (2) If medication is administered under this regulation, the approved provider or nominated supervisor of the education and care service or family day care educator must ensure that the following are notified as soon as practicable - (a) a parent of the child; - (b) emergency services.